SEKOIA-IO/documentation/docs/xdr/usecases/playbook/implement_blocklist.md

 The URL to use to retrieve the content of the IOC Collection is `https://app.sekoia.io/api/v2/inthreat/collections/YOUR-IOC-COLLECTION-FEED-ID/objects?format=text&limit=10000&skip_expired=true&include_revoked=false`.
 As specified in this URL, the maximum number of indicators that can be retrieved is limited to 10,000.
 Basic authentication mechanism is supported with `username` as user name and the **API Key as password**.

-Please refer to your vendor documentation for a more detailed step by step approach on configuring the network security solution.
+Please refer to your vendor documentation (see below for some references) for a more detailed step by step approach on configuring the network security solution.

-## External references
+## External vendor documentation

 - [Palo Alto - External Dynamic List](https://docs.paloaltonetworks.com/pan-os/9-1/pan-os-admin/policy/use-an-external-dynamic-list-in-policy/external-dynamic-list)
 - [Checkpoint - Custom Intelligence Feed](https://support.checkpoint.com/results/sk/sk132193)